petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 1. Choose `ObjectDefinition (v1_0 - Liferay Object Admin REST)` as the Entity Type.

-1. Use the checkbox to select whether to have the import task stop or continue upon error.
+1. Check the box to have the import task stop or continue upon error.

-1. Under Import Strategy, select an option to Add or Update Records or Only Add New Records.
+1. Under Import Strategy, choose to Add or Update Records or Only Add New Records.

-   When Only Add New Records is selected, if an entity already exists, the import task fails with an error.
+   With Only Add New Records, if an entity already exists, the import task fails with an error.
 Select *Add or Update Records* instead to have the data migration center overwrite the existing entity or create a new one if it doesn't exist.

-1. Under Update Strategy, select an option to Update Changed Record Fields or Overwrite Records.
+1. Under Update Strategy, choose Update Changed Record Fields or Overwrite Records.

-   When Overwrite Records is selected, the whole entity is updated.
-When Update Changed Record Fields is selected, only the fields defined in the import file are updated, and the rest of the existing values are left alone.
+   With Overwrite Records, the whole entity is updated.
+With Update Changed Record Fields, only the fields defined in the import file are updated, and the rest of the existing values are left alone.

-1. Under file settings, click *Choose File* and locate the file that contains the object definitions to import.
+1. Under file settings, click *Choose File* and locate the file that contains the [object definitions](../../building-applications/objects.md) to import.

    !!! note
        The data migration center only supports the JSON and JSONL file format for importing object definitions.

    ![Select the file that contains the object definitions to import.](./data-migration-center/images/04.png)

-1. Under Import Mappings, make any mapping changes you wish by selecting the drop-down list under Source File Field.
+1. Under Import Mappings, make your mapping changes by selecting the drop-down list under Source File Field.

    ![Make any mapping changes under the import mappings section.](./data-migration-center/images/05.png)